-MSC.IBUM2.STELE.0059
+Course Code MSC.IBUM2.STELE.0059

-3
+ECTS Credits 3

-DESOKY Mohamed
+Course Leader WEISBERG, Mitchell-EXT

-20
+Synchronous 20

-Autre
+Discipline Autre

-nternational Business - Raleigh
+Program International Business - Raleigh

-NA
+Prerequisites NA

-Most business strategies fail, not because they are poor strategies, but because they are poorly executed!
-In order to achieve their missions and visions, todays leaders must translate their organizational strategy into a comprehensive set of operational targets and goals.
-They must develop a scorecard to accurately measure and monitor progress and align the entire organization in pursuit of the strategic objectives.
-The Balanced Scorecard has become the dominant management approach
+Course Description Most business strategies fail to deliver expected results, not because they are poor strategies, but because they are poorly executed!
+In order to achieve their missions and visions, todays leaders must translate their organizational strategy into a comprehensive set of operational measures, targets, and goals.
+They must develop a scorecard to accurately measure, monitor, and manage progress and to align the entire organization in

-M N Vi

-for strategy execution worldwide as business and government organizations have recognized the power of the Balanced Scorecard (BSC) to deliver higher performance and outstanding results.
-It has been estimated that over 50% of companies in the Europe and the US claim to use some form of balanced scorecard (Bain & Co.).
-The BSC adds strategic non-financial performance measures to traditional financial metrics to give managers and executives a more 'balanced' view to proactively drive organizational performance.
+pursuit of the strategic objectives.
+The Balanced Scorecard has become the dominant management approach for strategy execution worldwide as business and government organizations have recognized the power of the Balanced Scorecard (BSC) to deliver higher performance and outstanding results.
+Research has shown that over 50% of companies in the Europe and the US claim to use some form of balanced scorecard (Bain & Co.).
+The BSC adds strategic non- financial performance measures to traditional financial metrics to give managers and executives a more 'balanced' view to proactively drive organizational performance.
 It transforms an organizations strategic plan from a passive document into the "marching orders" for the organization on a daily basis.
 The BSC and the Strategy Map provide frameworks that develop and communicate key performance measurements (KPIs) enabling management and employees to identify and do what should be done and measured.
 It enables executives to engage the organization to truly execute the strategy.
-In this course, you will have the opportunity to work with companies like Uber, H&M, and TripAdvisor to deepen your understanding on how to effectively execute strategy, measure performance and manage change within the organization, with the Balanced Scorecard and Strategy Map through lectures, exercises, case studies, simulations, and group discussions.
+In this course, you will have the opportunity to examine companies like Uber, H&M, and TripAdvisor to deepen your understanding on how to effectively execute strategy, measure performance and manage change within the organization, with the Balanced Scorecard and Strategy Map.
+Through lectures, exercises, case studies, simulations, and group discussions you will learn and practice this methodology.
+The course offers an optional Certification in Balanced Scorecard.
 This will be a highly interactive class.
-Course Open to Raleigh /Fall Exchange Semester fall Campus Raleigh Evaluation Final Examination 30 (%) Continuous 70 Assessment (%) Academic reference Websites
+Course Open to Raleigh /Fall Exchange Semester fall Campus Raleigh Evaluation Final Examination 30 (%) Continuous 70 Assessment (%) Academic Using the Balanced Scorecard as a Strategic Management System (HBR reference Bestseller) Robert S. Kaplan, David P. NortonBalanced Scorecard: Measures That Drive Performance (HBR OnPoint Enhanced Edition) Robert S. Kaplan, David P. Norton Websites